oauth2-proxy/oauth2-proxy/README.md

 The [MyUSA](https://alpha.my.usa.gov) authentication service ([GitHub](https://github.com/18F/myusa))

+## Email Authentication

+To authorize by email domain use `--email-domain=yourcompany.com`.
+To authorize individual email addresses use `--authenticated-emails-file=/path/to/file` with one email per line.
+To authorize all email addresse use `--email-domain=*`.

 ## Configuration

 `oauth2_proxy` can be configured via [config file](#config-file), [command line options](#command-line-options) or [environment variables](#environment-variables).